Bizagi features an OData service which handles aspects of the Experience design.

 Actions which execute rules or launch forms are not supported.

 •[search_ID]: The ID of a specific search, as returned in Searches execution results and data.

 •[result_ID]: The ID of a specific recording, as returned when executing a search via Searches execution results and data.

-Returned results consider (inside of the value element):
+Returned results include (inside the value element):

 •Name: The unique name of the action for that record.

 •DisplayName: The default display name of the action for that record.

 •@odata.id: The unique URL to access that action.

 •Id: A string-based GUID representing the URI of that search.